Algorithmic aspects of arithmetical structures: Introduction

 Now, let

 where $L$ is a square integer non-negative matrix $L$ with zero diagonal.
 By Dickson's Lemma the set of minimal elements $\min\mathcal{D}_{\geq 0}(L)$ of $\mathcal{D}_{\geq 0}(L)$ is finite.
 In Section~\ref{algo}, we present an algorithm that computes $\min\mathcal{D}_{\geq 0}(L)$, see Algorithm~\ref{A1}.
-Using this algorithm as a subrutine we get a second algorithm that computes the arithmetical structures on $L$, see Algorithm~\ref{AA}.
-At the end of this section we use the algorithm developed to present some computational evidence for the following conjecture.
+Using this algorithm as subroutine we get a second algorithm that computes the arithmetical structures on $L$, see Algorithm~\ref{AA}.